Lily1797/Medicago_truncatula/README.md

 # Comparative genomics project for *Medicago truncatula*
-For detailed analysis workflow, visit the [Github repository](https://github.com/Lily1797/Medicago_truncatula.git)
+For detailed analysis workflow and the custom scripts, visit the [Github repository](https://github.com/Lily1797/Medicago_truncatula.git)

 ## Data
 In this project, we analyzed the dupplicate genes in the genomes of the *Medicago truncatula* plant.
-The *M. truncatula* genome contains eight chromosomes with the genome size of ~412 Mb.
+The *M. truncatula* genome contains eight chromosomes with the genome size of ~384 Mb.
-Number of genes: 51519, 50444 protein-coding genes.
+Number of genes: 50894.
 Number of isoforms: 57585.

 Count number of sequences located on chromosomes and scaffolds